DanielStutzbach/blist/README.txt

    This is completely behind-the-scenes; from the user's point of view, the BList works just like a regular Python list.

-So you can see the performance of the BList in more detail, several performance graphs available at the following link: http://stutzbachenterprises.com/blist/

 BList addiction
 ---------------